stevekinney/tailwind-workshop/src/content/flex.md

 # Flex

-Absolutely, Flexbox is a layout model in CSS that's designed to distribute space along a single axis, either horizontally or vertically.
+Flexbox is a layout model in CSS that's designed to distribute space along a single axis, either horizontally or vertically.
 It's incredibly useful for building complex layout structures with a more predictable way than traditional models, especially when the sizes of your items are unknown or dynamic.

-## Using Flexbox with Tailwind CSS

-With Tailwind, you can easily apply Flexbox styles using utility classes.
-Here's how:

 ## Enabling Flexbox